Watching Dhoni Back in Action 'Would be a Delight': Sehwag Eagerly Waits For IPL 2020

 Former India opener Virender Sehwag expects this year’s edition of Indian Premier League to be ‘extra special’ for all cricketing fans around the world.
 A major reason behind Sehwag’s eagerness for IPL-13 is watching former India captain Mahendra Singh Dhoni back in action for his franchise – Chennai Super Kings.
 Dhoni announced his international retirement following a year-long sabbatical from the game.
 He last played competitive cricket during 2019 ICC ODI World Cup semifinal between India and New Zealand.
-Also Read - On This Day: Rahul Dravid Retires From ODIs, Played His Last Match Against England at Cardiff
+Also Read - MI vs CSK Dream11 IPL 2020: MS Dhoni Gets Golden Cap, Ravindra Jadeja a Sword in CSK’s Special Award Ceremony

 The 39-year-old Dhoni, who surprised everyone with his decision to call it quits from international cricket in mid-August, will be back in action when he leads the Chennai Super Kings in the IPL.
-Also Read - IPL 2020: Dean Jones Feels Suresh Raina's Absence Will be a Concern For Chennai Super Kings
+Also Read - MI vs CSK Dream11 IPL 2020: Ambati Rayudu or Faf du Plessis; Who Will Replace Replace Suresh Raina?

 CSK will take on defending champions Mumbai Indians in the lung-opener of the league in Abu Dhabi on September 19.
 Sehwag said cricket is an integral part of an Indian’s life and the fans have waited long for the sport to return.